levivilet/c-watcher/README.md

 # c watcher

-recursive file watcher for linux similar to `inotifywait`.
+Recursive file watcher for linux similar to `inotifywait`.

+The focus of this project is on low memory usage and performance for recursively watching folders using the inotify api.

 ## Caveats